emwear25/dashboard/README.md

 ## License

-This project is proprietary software for Bulgarian healthcare professionals.
+This starter template is proprietary to the Emwear team.
+# dashboard